hughperkins/EasyCL/README.md

 ... will compile a kernel, pass in some data, run the kernel, and check the results are expected

+On linux you can do, from the `build` directory:

+    ../runtests.sh

+This will run the various available test files

 What if it doesn't run?
 -----------------------